 The statue of William Penn at the top of Philadelphia City Hall towers over the Philadelphia skyline.

-Welcome to Philadelphia, Pennsylvania, the City of Brotherly Love!
-With its rich historical heritage, vibrant arts scene, and diverse neighborhoods, this city is the perfect place for history buffs looking to settle down.
-However, as with many big cities, the cost of living can be a significant factor.
-The culture, social life, and numerous attractions often come with a hefty price tag, especially when it comes to housing.
+Welcome to Philadelphia, the City of Brotherly Love!
+With its rich historical heritage, great arts scene, and diverse neighborhoods, this city is the perfect place for history buffs looking to settle down.
+But like many big cities, the culture, social life, and numerous attractions often come with a hefty price tag.

 Nevertheless, it is possible to enjoy all that Philadelphia has to offer without overspending on rent.
 We've compiled a list of affordable neighborhoods where you can work, play, and live at a reasonable price.